ocaml/opam/master_changes.md

 ## Repository
   * No longer call tar tool to create archives, use tar library instead [#6945 @kit-ty-kate]
   * Synchronisation now always ignores `_opam`, `_build` and editor lock files (`.#*`) (rsync previously did this, but not local) [#6977 @dra27]
+  * `opam update` of a local repository now dereferences symlinks to regular files instead of failing with "Symlinks are unsupported" [#6977 @dra27]

 ## Lock